openpublishoperation/mim-docs-psprocessing/mim-cmdlets/FIMAutomation/vlatest/ConvertFrom-FIMResource.md

 ```

 ## DESCRIPTION
-The ConvertFrom-FIMResource in the Windows PowerShell™ command-line interface serializes into XML resources used elsewhere in the Forefront Identity Manager (FIM) Automation snap-in.
+The **ConvertFrom-FIMResource** cmdlet serializes into XML resources used elsewhere in the Forefront Identity Manager (FIM) Automation snap-in.
 The cmdlet takes ExportObject, ImportObject, or MatchObject instances as input.
 With this cmdlet, you can save intermediate work and transfer it among computers.

 The cmdlet serializes the resources by using XmlObjectSerializer in Microsoft .NET.
-You must use this cmdlet instead ofExport-ClixmlbecauseExport-Clixmldoes not preserve nested and complex types.
+You must use this cmdlet instead of **Export-Clixml** because that cmdlet does not preserve nested and complex types.

-To help distinguish ConvertTo-FIMResource from ConvertFrom-FIMResource , remember that you are converting from FIM resources to a file.
+To help distinguish **ConvertTo-FIMResource** from **ConvertFrom-FIMResource**, remember that you are converting from FIM resources to a file.

-For more information about themmseeWindows PowerShell™ cmdlet set see about_FIM.

 ## EXAMPLES

-### ------------------------ EXAMPLE 1 ------------------------
+### Example 1: Serialize ExportObject objects
 ```
-$pilot =  Export-FIMConfig  -uri http://localhost:5725/ResourceManagementService -policyConfig $pilot |  ConvertFrom-FIMResource  -file pilot.xml
+$Pilot =  Export-FIMConfig  -Uri http://localhost:5725/ResourceManagementService -PolicyConfig $Pilot |  ConvertFrom-FIMResource  -File pilot.xml
 ```

-This is a simple example of how you can serialize ExportObject objects to transport across a firewall.
+This command shows how you can serialize ExportObject objects for transport across a firewall.

 ## PARAMETERS